TissueImageAnalytics/tiatoolbox/docs/pretrained.rst

 MoNuSAC Dataset
 --------------------

-We provide the following models trained using the MoNuSAC, which use the following input output configuration defined below:
+We provide the following models trained using the `MoNuSAC dataset <https://monusac.grand-challenge.org/>`_, which uses the following input output configuration:

 .. collapse:: Input Output Configuration Details